Raskelof/Talking-Stairs/README.md

 ### Platforms and infrastructure

 As the device supports wireless communication using both WiFi and LoRA there are two ways to connect the device to the internet.
-Both the database and the web server is hosted on the **Azure** Platform so if you use WiFi these are the services required to be setup.
-If you instead want to use LoRa you also need to setup a **Helium** account and configure your device and integration.
+Both the database and the web server is hosted on the **Azure** Platform so if you use WiFi these are the services required to be set up.
+If you instead want to use LoRa you also need to set up a **Helium** account and configure your device and integration.
 Read more about the platform setup under "The physical network layer".

 #### Cost